Zero-Shot Function Encoder-Based Differentiable Predictive Control: Introduction

-We propose a framework for zero-shot adaptive control that combines function-encoder-based system identification with differentiable predictive control, as illustrated in~\Cref{fig:FE-DPC_diagram}.
+\paragraph{Contributions.} We propose a framework for zero-shot adaptive control that combines function encoder-based system identification with differentiable predictive control, as illustrated in~\Cref{fig:FE-DPC_diagram}.
 Our main contributions are: 1) \textit{Zero-shot control via function-encoder representation}.
 We develop a differentiable control architecture in which system dynamics are represented using a compact FE-NODE basis and identified online through low-cost coefficient inference.
 A parametric DPC policy is trained offline over this learned dynamics space, enabling instantaneous online adaptation to previously unseen dynamics without retraining or reoptimization.
-2) \textit{Scalable performance across nonlinear and high-dimensional benchmarks.} We demonstrate the proposed method on a range of nonlinear control tasks, including the Van der Pol oscillator, two-tank level regulation, a stiff glycolytic oscillator, and a 12D quadrotor model.
+2) \textit{Scalable performance across nonlinear and complex benchmarks.} We demonstrate the proposed method on a range of nonlinear control tasks-including the Van der Pol oscillator, two-tank level regulation, a stiff glycolytic oscillator, and a 12D quadrotor model.
 Across these settings, the learned policies maintain closed-loop stability under abrupt dynamics changes and achieve orders-of-magnitude faster inference compared to online MPC, while retaining competitive control performance.
-3) \textit{Open-source implementation\footnote{Code URL will be released in the final version of the paper.}.} We release all code, models, and training pipelines to enable reproducibility.
+3) \textit{Open-source implementation.} We release all code, models, and training pipelines to enable reproducibility at \href{https://github.com/hassaniqbal209/DPCFunctionEncoder.git}{https://github.com/hassaniqbal209/DPCFunctionEncoder.git}